alphagov/di-report-a-death/README.md

 # Report a Death
+Report a Death will be a citizen facing service aiming to improve the end-to-end experience of dealing with death and the government.

 ## Overview
 Most of the tech used here is very standard across DI.
 We use Typescript Node lambdas, deployed using SAM.
 DynamoDB is